+Land banking involves acquiring and holding land so it can be repurposed based on the community's needs, such as creating green spaces and community gardens.
+The land is held in careful stewardship until a new purpose can be determined.
 Land mitigation banking is a conservation tool used to compensate for the adverse impacts of development on natural habitats.
 It involves preserving, enhancing, restoring, or creating natural areas or environmentally sensitive lands to offset the effects of development projects in more appropriate areas elsewhere.